End to End Testing#

 This file should contain:

-a list of objects, each of which contains the name of the RuFaS domain being tested.
+list contains the name of the RuFaS domain being tested.

 the path to the expected results (which is the path to the filter file for that domain located within the